Read more about the various steps in the survey process at Bertelsmann.

 Dialog between employees and their direct supervisors is the key to a functioning partnership - and to a successful company.
 Effective dialog in turn requires guidelines, mutual trust and, above all, elected and empowered representatives: in the works councils, the representative committees of executive staff, the committees representing employees with disabilities, and the Bertelsmann Management Representative Committee (BMRC).
 The employees have four representatives on the Bertelsmann Supervisory Board: three of them from the works councils, the fourth is from the BMRC.

-Among the successful formats is the Bertelsmann Group Dialogue Conference, held for the fifth time in 2016.
+Among the successful formats is the Bertelsmann Group Dialogue Conference, held for the sixth time in 2017.
 Approximately 60 works councils representatives from Bertelsmann, Mediengruppe RTL Deutschland, Prinovis, and Gruner + Jahr met over two days with the Chairman and CEO and the CHRO at Bertelsmann’s representational offices in Berlin.

 Performance Review: Open Discussions for Successful Collaboration